Oskarjc/Assessment/readme.md

 Temperature status allocation has been done according to the following rule:

             '    temperature calculations: if the temperature has been above 100C, its a fatal.
-            If it has been 85 degrees thrice in a row, it gets a warning status.  '
+            If it has been 85 degrees * more then * thrice in a row, it gets a warning status.  '